Brakatuta/Flappy-Cube/README.md

 ​This is **Flappy Cube**.

-A verry small 3D game made with C/C++.
+A very small 3D game made with C/C++.

-You might know Flappy Bird - the iconic mobile game?... then it should be easy for you to understand what this is.
+You might know Flappy Bird — the iconic mobile game?
+If so, then it should be easy for you to understand what this is.

-Jump using your Space Button and avoid crashing into pipes.
-Accasionaly you run into boosts like health boost, that give you some advantage.
+Jump using your Spacebar and avoid crashing into pipes.
+Occasionally, you will run into boosts—like a health boost—that give you an advantage.

 Have fun playing!